recursion-ninja/personal-website/data/page/cv.md

 ## City University of New York (CUNY) `New York, NY`
 ### *Graduate Research Assistant* `Aug 2022 - Present`

-  - Apply software design and project management experiance to conduct, document, and publish novel research
+  - Apply software design and project management experience to conduct, document, and publish novel research
   - Perform literature review to locate and accessibly present relevant state-of-the-art techniques to stake-holders
   - Make interactive program synthesis UX by composing oracle-based, type-driven, and example-guided techniques
   - Utilize formal methods techniques for cryptographic protocol verification used by billions of people worldwide